intelsdi-x/snap/README.md

 Documentation for building a task can be found [here](docs/TASKS.md).

 ### Plugin Catalog
-All known plugins are tracked in the [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors and publishers.
+All known plugins are tracked in the [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors, publishers and streaming collectors.

 If you would like to write your own, read through [Author a Plugin](#author-a-plugin) to get started.
 Let us know if you begin to write one by [joining our Slack channel](https://intelsdi-x.herokuapp.com/).
 When you finish, please open a Pull Request to add yours to the catalog!